 8. Play board games together.

 Our family loves to play board games, and many of them require the kids to really think about their math skills.
-Of course, I’m not talking about Candy Land here, but games like Ticket to Ride: Europe, where kids have to keep count of their cards and add up point totals.
+Of course, I’m not talking about Candy Land here, but games like Ticket to Ride: Europe, which has kids keeping count of their cards and add up point totals.

-Or my favorite math game, Kingdoms, which is really all about addition and multiplication skills practice, but my kids haven’t figured that out yet.
-It’s all about strategically placing castles on the board in a way that adds up to the most points.
-Kids as young as 8 or 9 can play, and they’re really working those math skills as they constantly recalculate totals to see which placement option benefits them the most.
+Also check out my own favorite math game, Kingdoms, which is really about addition and multiplication skills practice, but my kids haven’t figured that out yet.
+Game play requires placing castles on the board in a way that adds up to the most points; kids as young as 8 or 9 can play, and they’re really working those math skills as they constantly recalculate totals to see which placement option benefits them the most.
 (But, shhh, don’t tell them that!)